In this section

 At the Tourism Department, we adhere to focused advertising that capitalizes on our competitive advantage and encourage our partners to do the same (advertising your destination, attractions, and events more than 60 miles away).
 These advantages include cultural heritage, arts, culinary, and outdoor adventure.
 We use these “Experience Pillars” to dispel misperceptions about our state.
 In addition, they set us apart from our competition and reinforce our brand promise to deliver adventure steeped in culture.
 Part of CoOp advertising is telling the unique story of your people and places in this context.

-In fiscal year 2020 of the CoOp Program, 33 awarded entities received $600,000 in matching funds to showcase destinations, attractions, and events.
-Co-branded advertising with total media value of $1.25 million stretched from Texas to Arizona and north to Colorado.
-Engaging, “sight-doing” content and vivid imagery showed people New Mexico has a lot to offer.
+In fiscal year 2022 of the CoOp Program, 42 awarded entities received $3.2 million in matching funds to showcase destinations and their assets.
+Co-branded advertising with total media value of $5 million spanned audiences segmented by geography, demography, and behavior.
+Engaging, “sight-doing” content and vivid imagery showed them all New Mexico has a lot to offer.

 Recent years’ grant partners and marketing efforts have included:

-In FY21 (fiscal year spanning July 1, 2020 to June 30, 2021), in response to the devastating effects of the COVID-19 pandemic, the Department introduced Recovery Readiness Initiatives.
-Our collaborative efforts with 44 destination marketing organizations (DMOs) and tourism industry partners around New Mexico offer a solid path toward economic comeback.
-Click HERE for more information about Recovery Readiness Initiatives.
+Looking back, in FY21 (fiscal year spanning July 1, 2020 to June 30, 2021), the Department responded to the devastating effects of the COVID-19 pandemic by introducing Recovery Readiness Initiatives.
+Our collaborative efforts with 44 destination marketing organizations (DMOs) and tourism industry partners around New Mexico poised them for renewal and as a result, we're seeing data that demonstrates economic progress is underway.

-As Department and Partner, we form a cohesive team striving to accomplish shared goals.
-We rely on one another to provide the following: respect, professionalism, ongoing and transparent communication, guidance and support as needed, on-time delivery of time-sensitive responses and materials.
+As Department and Partner, we form a cohesive team working in concert to accomplish shared goals.
+We rely on one another to provide the following: respect, professionalism, ongoing and transparent communication, guidance and support, on-time delivery of time-sensitive responses and materials.

-Our review committee carefully and thoroughly reviews each eligible, completed, timely submission.
-Members want to give each application the attention it deserves.
-Therefore, they delve into application details paying close attention to desired outcomes, rationale, target markets and associated placement selections, budget, justification, and narrative.
+Our application review committee carefully and thoroughly reviews each eligible, completed, timely submission.
+Its members want to give each application the attention it deserves.
+Therefore, they delve into submission details paying close attention to desired outcomes, rationale, target markets and associated placement selections, budget, justification, and narrative.
 As you know from completing the process, it takes time.
 We set aside 3-6 weeks for evaluation and recommendations.

 Holistic, strategic planning